 Related tip: Make sure you have your containers in a convenient spot for watering.
-One year I decided to put some containers on our bedroom deck which meant I had to traipse through the house with a dripping water can about four times a day because there was no hose.
+One year I decided to put some containers on our bedroom deck which meant I had to traipse through the house with a dripping watering can about four times a day because there was no hose.
 It was a real pain!

 Don’t buy sick plants